Wright in Oak Park

 If necessary, a better option is to buy the Fan Guide set of cards, which includes photos, commentary and maps and covers more houses.

 It also offers the four-hour Frank Lloyd Wright by Bus and Frank Lloyd Wright Neighborhoods by Bus.
-Both leave from the CAF Shop & Tour Center on Michigan Avenue.
+Both leave from the CAC Shop & Tour Center on Michigan Avenue.

 More Wright in Chicago

 Tours of Wright's 1910 Prairie-style Robie House, on the campus of the University of Chicago, are available Thursday through Monday.